Harlem Six

 The Harlem Six was the name applied to six men in Harlem, New York, who were put on trial in March 1965.
 The media also referred to them as the Blood Brothers.
 Their arrests and subsequent trial stemmed from their connection with an incident known as the Little Fruit Stand Riot, which was followed twelve days later by an attack on a couple who owned a used clothing store in Harlem: Margit Sugar was fatally stabbed, and her husband Frank Sugar was injured.

 The Harlem Six were Wallace Baker, Daniel Hamm, William Craig, Ronald Felder, Walter Thomas, and Robert Rice.
-All but one of the men were eventually released.
-Robert Rice remains incarcerated, serving a life sentence.
+Four of them were retried together and released in 1973.
+Daniel Hamm was released in 1974, and Robert Rice in 1991.

 The Little Fruit Stand Riot

 On April 17, 1964, a fruit stand was knocked over and the owner blew a whistle to stop children taking his spilled fruit.
 The whistle alerted members of a special tactical patrol stationed in various basements throughout the community.
 The children tried to run away, but were beaten by the police.
 Several adults attempting to intervene were also beaten.
 Frank Stafford, a black salesman, sought to halt the attack and was battered so severely that he lost an eye.
 Frank Stafford, Wallace Baker, and Daniel Hamm were all taken to the hospital following the riot.

 The owner of the fruit stand told police that Wallace Baker and Daniel Hamm had nothing to do with the fruit stand incident.
 They had only been involved in their attempt to protect children from the brutality of the police.